isomerpages/moe-pasirrissec/_useful-links/Canteen Advertisement.md

 SBS Nos: 3, 291

 **MRT**
-Green & Blue Line: Alight at Tampines MRT Station and we are just a stone’s throw away!
+Green &amp; Blue Line: Alight at Tampines MRT Station and we are just a stone’s throw away!
 * * *

 #### Interested applicants must meet the following criteria: